bannedbook/v2ray.vpn/README.md

-## Shadowsocks VPN, A Android VPN base on Shadowsocks.
+## SS VPN, A Android VPN base on Shadowsocks.

 Compatible with Shadowsocks, based on shadowsocks-android, only added free built-in shadowsocks servers.
 If you are not satisfied with our built-in Shadowsocks vpn servers, you can add or import your own Shadowsocks server to use.